10 Reasons to Wear Merino Wool Yarn in Winter

 Anti-bacterial and Water-Repellant

-That's right, other than keeping you warm and cosy; Merino wool continues to surprise you with its extraordinary qualities, such as it being anti-bacterial and water-repellent.
-The fibre can hold the water without absorbing it and getting it damp.
+That's right, other than keeping you warm and cozy; Merino wool continues to surprise you with its extraordinary qualities, such as it being anti-bacterial and water-repellent.
+The fiber can hold the water without absorbing it and getting it damp.
 Not only that, but the thread is also fire-resistant, which makes it the perfect fabric to wear around the house or even outside.
 And do you know what the best part is?
 It's anti-allergy!
 You can wear it without having to care about getting rashes or any other allergic reactions; perfect for people with sensitive or damaged skin.

 Anything made from Merino wool is wrinkle-resistant.
 You fold it, wash it or even sit on it; the fabric will stay smooth and soft.
 Even if you keep them tucked in a box or a cupboard for a long time, they will come out smooth and wrinkle-free.
-The merino wool sweater/blanket that is tear and wrinkle resistant I all a travel enthusiast would wish for!
+The merino wool sweater/blanket that is tear and wrinkle resistant, all a travel enthusiast would wish for!
 You can also use it as one of those fashion articles that require barely any cleaning, no ironing or other special care!